 His single, spectacular pirate raid was so lucrative it made him a global folk hero and the British Empire's most wanted man.

-Henry Every materializes from the fog of history as a ghost who achieved mythical status in a breathtakingly short career.
-In 1694, he was a first mate on a British privateering vessel bound to harass Spanish ships.
-Instead, Every led a mutiny, seized the ship, renamed it the *Fancy*, and sailed for the Indian Ocean—a decision that would rewrite pirate legend.
-His masterstroke came in 1695, intercepting the *Ganj-i-Sawai*, a treasure ship belonging to the Grand Mughal of India.
-The haul was astronomical: gold, silver, jewels worth over £600,000, a sum that dwarfed the annual revenue of many kingdoms.
-The attack provoked an international crisis, with the East India Company threatened and the British government issuing the first worldwide manhunt in history.
-Every and his crew vanished, with rumors placing him everywhere from the Caribbean to a secret retirement.
-He was never captured, his fate unknown, which only fueled ballads and plays that cemented him as the archetypal pirate king.
+Henry Every led a mutiny in 1694, seizing a British privateering vessel and renaming it the *Fancy*.
+He sailed for the Indian Ocean and in 1695 intercepted the *Ganj-i-Sawai*, a treasure ship belonging to the Grand Mughal of India.
+The haul exceeded £600,000 in gold, silver, and jewels, dwarfing many kingdoms' annual revenues.
+The attack provoked an international crisis, with the East India Company threatened and the British government issuing the first worldwide manhunt.
+Every and his crew vanished, with rumors placing him in the Caribbean or a secret retirement.
+He was never captured, his fate unknown.
+Born in 1659, his career lasted only a few years.

 The biggest hits of 1659